mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 **Someone:** Right here.

 **Katagiri Roshi:** Right here!
 Pretty good.
 Right here and now, that is *moment*.
-That moment is – if all things come together at a moment, and then within a moment, what is the point?
+[And] if all things come together at a moment, and then within a moment, what is the point?
 What is the moment?

 *[Laughter.]*

 **Someone:** Just this.

 **Katagiri Roshi:** Just this!
 Nothing.
 You cannot pin down “this is a wild duck” or “this is Pai Chang”; you cannot say so.
 Just the moment.
-Is the moment moving pretty slow – do you think so? *[Laughter.]* Or pretty quick?
+Is the moment moving pretty slow – do you think so? *[Laughter.]* Or pretty quick.
 At *super-speed*.

 So, if you think the moment through your head, you can create the length of the moment.
 At that time, it’s too late to understand the moment as it really is.
 Because if you think the moment through your head, it’s already length of the moment, or width of the moment.
 The real moment, where the wild duck and Pai Chang come together, working together – there is no length, no width of moment.